pqaidevteam/pqai-db/README.md

 1. Fork this repository.
 2. Create a new branch with a descriptive name
 3. Make copy of env file as .env and docker-compose.dev.yml as docker-compose.yml
-4. Bring indexer to life `docker-compose up`
+4. Bring DB to life `docker-compose up`
 5. Make the changes you want and add new tests, if needed
 6. Make sure all tests are passing `docker exec -i dev_pqai_db_api python -m unittest discover ./tests/`
 7. Commit your changes